ELF Support

 Fig. 50 ELF file format overview

-As Fig. 50, the “Section header table” include sections .text, .rodata, …, .data which are sections layout for code, read only data, …, and read/write data, respectively.
-“Program header table” include segments for run time code and data.
-The definition of segments is the run time layout for code and data while sections is the link time layout for code and data.
+As shown in Fig. 50, the “Section header table” includes sections .text, .rodata, …, .data, which are used for code, read-only data, and read/write data, respectively.
+The “Program header table” includes segments used at run time for code and data.

 ELF header and Section header table

-Let’s run Chapter9_3/ with ch6_1.cpp, and dump ELF header information by llvm-readelf -h to see what information the ELF header contains.
+Let’s run Chapter9_3/ with ch6_1.cpp, and dump ELF header information using llvm-readelf -h to see what the ELF header contains.

 input$ ~/llvm/test/build/bin/llc -march=cpu0